 Within one week, the owner of Tucson’s finest saloon, Charles Brown, and his wife lost two small children to smallpox.
 How devastating that must have been.
 Read More

 Unfortunately, such grief was commonplace back in the day.
-In the same week, about two dozen others of European decent died in Tucson's smallpox epidemic of '77.
+In the same week, about two dozen others of European descent died in Tucson's smallpox epidemic of '77.
 We have no record of how many neighboring Tohono O'odham died during this outbreak.

 What Kind Of Monster Were Our Pioneers Dealing With?

-Smallpox was an extremely infectious disease that began with a high fever, headache, and back pain and then developed eruptions on the skin that left the face and limbs covered with cratered pockmarks, or pox.
+Smallpox was an extremely infectious disease that began with a high fever, headache, and back pain and then developed eruptions on the skin that left the face and limbs covered with cratered pockmarks or pox.

 The smallpox virus killed us by attacking our immune system, those specialized molecules produced by our bodies to block the replication of viruses and bacteria.
 The smallpox virus was spread through person-to-person contact and saliva droplets in an infected person’s breath.
 It had an incubation period of between 7 and 17 days after exposure and only became infectious once the fever developed.